WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/fuzzing-obfuscation.md

 ### Mitigation

-To protect against obfuscation techniques:

 1. Use parameterized queries (prepared statements)
 2. Implement input validation with whitelist approach
 3. Use WAF with regularly updated signatures
 4. Limit database user privileges
 5. Monitor and log suspicious query patterns
-6. Use security testing tools to validate protections